English name: Tentacled Snake (aka: “Tentacle Snake”, “Fishing Snake”)

 Scientific name: Erpeton tentaculatum

 Thai name: Ngu Kra Daen

 Description: To 90cm long.
 Body is slender and flattened.
-Head is trapezoid-shaped.
-Has two short “tentacles” that protrude from either side of its snout.
+Head is trapezoid-shaped and has two short “tentacles” that protrude from either side of its snout.
 Tail is prehensile.
 Body color can be gray to brown, with different color phases including widely separated short dark bands, much broader dark bands with little separation, or longitudinal stripes.
 Head has a reddish-brown stripe on each side that runs from the appendage to the eye.
-Venter is yellowish-brown.
+Belly is yellowish-brown.

 Similar Species: The Tentacled Snake is the only snake in the world with a pair of protruding appendages on its snout.
 It is also more slender and flattened than the other water snakes in our area.

 Habitat: Found in stagnant lakes, streams, and rice paddies, in areas with murky water and vegetation.
 Can live in fresh, brackish, or sea water.
 May burrow into mud during dry periods, but otherwise is not found on land.

 Place in the ecosystem: Eats fish and occasionally shrimp.
 Fed on by larger snakes, large fish, monitors, and wading birds.